-April 3, 1998, American Petroleum Institute’s secret plan was launched – the Global Climate Science Communications Team.
-The plan was created the year after the Kyoto Protocol was signed.
-It was developed by representatives from Exxon, specifically Randy Randol.
-The plan includes a multimillion dollar, multi-year budget to install “uncertainty” in the public policy arena.
-Target audiences are detailed including media, policy makers and science teachers.
-“Victory will be achieved when average citizens understand uncertainties in climate science…”
+April 1998, American Petroleum Institute’s secret plan was leaked – the Global Climate Science Communications Plan.
+The plan was created just months after the Kyoto Protocol was signed in December 1997.
+It was developed by representatives from Exxon (specifically Randy Randol), Chevron, Southern Company and representatives from conservative and libertarian organizations.
+The plan includes a multimillion dollar, multi-year budget and detailed strategies to install “uncertainty” in the public policy arena.
+Target audiences are detailed including media, policy makers and teachers.
+The aim is clear: “Victory will be achieved when average citizens understand uncertainties in climate science…”

-The other companies and front groups involved with the plan included:
+The companies and organizations involved with the plan included:

 - Southern Company